Chapter 4 - Waiver of Physical or Mental Disorder Accompanied by Harmful Behavior

 Copies of all other medical reports, laboratory results, and evaluations regardless of whether they are connected to the mental or physical disorder with associated harmful behavior.

-Once the documents are received by CDC, the documents are reviewed by CDC’s consultant psychiatrist and results of that review are forwarded to the requesting USCIS office.
-CDC will not return any of the documents provided by USCIS.
+Once the documents are received by CDC, the documents are reviewed by CDC’s consultant psychiatrist and CDC will forward a response letter with its recommendation to the requesting USCIS office.

 CDC’s usual processing time for review and response to the requesting USCIS office is approximately 4 weeks.
 If CDC’s response appears delayed, the officer may contact CDC at firstname.lastname@example.org to obtain a status update.